codeAdrian/clay.css/README.md

 ### Why not build the entire framework / design system?

-This is a relatively new and unexplored concept, so I didn't want to build an entire design system or a CSS framework with styled buttons. inputs, nav, cards and other elements, etc. and create a framework with accessibility issues that is also massive and difficult to maintain and use.
+This is a relatively new and unexplored concept, so I didn't want to build an entire design system or a CSS framework that enforces styles on buttons. inputs, nav, cards and other elements, etc. and end up with accessibility issues and a framework that is hard to maintain.

 I wanted to leave it unopinionated and simple, so its easily customizable and can be sprinkled throughout your project.
+This approach allows you full control over the styles and how you adapt them to your design.

-I used it while building the [Demo page](https://codeadrian.github.io/clay.css/) and it was really fun, useful and intuitive.
+I've built a [demo page](https://codeadrian.github.io/clay.css/) and it was really fun, useful and intuitive.
 CSS variables are easy to memorize and easily customizable.

 ## Sponsors